chasemccoy/www/posts/titles-considered-harmful.md

 > <cite>[Jason Kottke on The Talk Show episode 370 (35:40)](https://daringfireball.net/thetalkshow/2023/03/11/ep-370)</cite>

 The hyperlink was like a new stylistic new primitive for the written word.
 For decades you could bold, italicize, underline, uppercase, footnote, etc. and all of a sudden something entirely new—the hyperlink.

+Another example here that I always think about—URL slugs.
+For many of my favorite bloggers, the URL slug is a small but subtle way to convey a message that may _or may not be_ the same as the message of the post itself.

 There was a time when I considered blogging as a potential career, and in the process of exploring that I found my way to design and software.